-A break to the Algarve to celebrate becoming a Gold Travel Counsellor made me realise how a long weekend to the sun could be achieved with not much travelling involved.
-The flight from Stansted to Faro was just under 3 hours and the transfer from Faro airport to Vilamoura was 30 minutes.
+A break to the Algarve to celebrate becoming a Gold Travel Counsellor made me realise how a long weekend to the sun could be achieved without involving much travelling at all.
+The flight from Stansted to Faro was just under three hours and the transfer from Faro Airport to Vilamoura took roughly 30 minutes.

-Vilamoura, a glamourous resort with a magical marina to explore packed with super yachts, stunning bars and authentic Portuguese restaurants.
-A great resort to people and boat watch!
+Vilamoura - a glamourous resort with a magical marina to explore packed with super yachts - stunning bars and authentic Portuguese restaurants.
+A great resort to people-watch and admire magnificent boats!

 My stay for the weekend was at the Anantara Vilamoura Algarve Resort, a prestigious five-star retreat overlooking the lush expanse of Victoria Golf Course where the Portugal Masters is held every year.
-A gem of a property ideal for relaxing or playing golf or for exploring Vilamoura and the surrounding area.
-The hotel provides shuttles into Vilamoura marina, or you can use the hotel bikes to get around, or you can walk.
-Even though the hotel is located just outside of Vilamoura you can easily get into the action if you wish.
+A gem of a property, ideal for relaxing or playing golf or for exploring Vilamoura and the surrounding area.
+The hotel provides shuttles into Marina de Vilamoura, but you can use the hotel bikes to get around or you could just walk.
+Even though the hotel is located just outside of Vilamoura, you can easily get into all the action at the Marina.

 Here are a few ideas if you want to get away from the main tourist areas!